openaps/docs/docs/Using-openaps-Tools/using.md

 `$ cat openaps.ini`

 Didn't return much, did it?
 By the way, that `cat` command will be very useful as you go through these configuration steps to quickly check the contents of files (any files, not just `openaps.ini`).
+Similarly, if you see a command that you are unfamiliar with, such as `cat` or `cd`, Google it to understand what it does.
+The same goes for error messages—you are likely not the first one to encounter whatever error is holding you back.

 ### Add pump as device